Manx Financial Group

 Manx Financial Group PLC is a publicly traded company on the London Stock Exchange with a symbol of (LSE:MFX).

+Shareholders

+As of 2022, the company's chairperson, Jim Mellon was the largest shareholder.
+Until 2020, fellow Brexiteer, Arron Banks controlled a significant shareholding.

 Conister Bank

 Conister Bank is an independent bank, named after Conister Rock in Douglas Bay.
 It was established in the Isle of Man in 1935 as Conister Trust and in 2009 changed its name to Conister Bank.
 Conister Bank offers both Personal and Commercial Banking, providing a wide variety of financial products and services, including taking deposits and the provision of credit facilities and asset finance.

 Conister Bank is wholly owned by Manx Financial Group who has subsidiaries engaged in a suite of financial services based in the Isle of Man and the UK.

 Conister Finance & Leasing

 Conister Finance & Leasing Ltd (Conister) is the wholesale lending and broker division of Conister Bank Limited (CBL).
 CBL is an independent bank based in the Isle of Man established in 1935.
 It is in itself a wholly owned subsidiary of Manx Financial Group PLC who are listed on the London Stock Exchange, AIM (RNS Number: 3730X) and owns a suite of financial services.

 Conister lends to small and medium sized businesses (SMEs).